 - Cost of software employed directly in R&D (not computer maintenance costs)

-- Externally provided workers (only 65% allowed if agency not connected person)
+- Externally provided workers (only 65% allowed if agency and not a connected person)

-- Subcontracted activities (only 65% allowed if subcontractor not connected person)
+- Subcontracted activities (only 65% allowed if subcontractor and not a connected person)

 - Other expenditure